Lima Airport Tips

 This is a completely new terminal, built across the runway from the old terminal.
 Information about the airport from before June 2025 is incorrect.
 Not all maps are updated: the new airport is on Morales Duárez Avenue in Callao (north of Lima).

-I’ve only been through the new airport once so far.
-I’ll update this with more info each time I go through.
+I’ve only been through the new airport 6 times so far.
+I’ll update this with more info on my next time through September 27th.

 I put my name on my photos so you know they’re really from my experience in Lima.
-I’m not grabbing random airport photos off the internet and pretending that they’re the Lima airport.
+I’m not grabbing random airport photos off the internet (or worse, creating AI slop) and pretending that they’re the new Lima airport.

 International Arrivals at Jorge Chavez Airport Lima, Peru